-- One-third of the homeless have mental illness. - Ninety percent of persons who die by suicide have had a diagnosable serious mental illness. - There are more people with serious mental illnesses in jails and prisons than in state mental institutions.
+- One-third of the homeless have mental illness. - Ninety percent of persons who die by suicide have had a diagnosable serious mental illness.\ - There are more people with serious mental illnesses in jails and prisons than in state mental institutions.

-National Institute of Mental Health.
-(2009).
+\National Institute of Mental Health.
+(2019).
 Suicide in the U.S.: Statistics and Prevention.
-July 14, 2009. http://www.nimh.nih.gov/health/publications/suicide-in-the-us-statistics-and-prevention/index.shtml
+September, 2019, www.nimh.nih.gov/health/statistics/suicide